forensic-science-doctoral-student-writes-on-whiteboard-990x358

 • Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

 University of South Florida (USF) in Tampa offers a doctoral program in applied anthropology.
 In addition, students may choose a concentration in archeological and forensic sciences (AFS).
-Courses include research and data collection and dissertation writing.
+The program requires 42 credits beyond the master’s degree.
+The concentration in archeological and forensic sciences includes courses such as seminars in archaeology; forensic anthropology; advanced methods in forensic anthropology; introduction to forensic sciences; and bioarchaeology.

 As the first institution in the US to offer a doctoral-level degree in applied anthropology, USF helps forensic anthropology students prepare for careers in the public and private sectors.